alice-doc/alice-analysis-tutorial/analysis/classes.md

 # Introduction - C++ classes

 All the code that you will find in ROOT, AliRoot and AliPhysics is written in the form of C++ *classes*.
-A class is a data type which is defined by the user, and allows for creating data members and functions specific for that class.**check this** .
-By contention, each class in AliPhysics, AliRoot, and ROOT, is stored in an independent file, which has the same name as the class it defines (so later on, we will see that your analysis class, stored in a file 'AliAnalysisTaskMyTask', is called 'AliAnalysisTaskMyTask').
-If you have never heard of classes (or C++), it might be a good idea to go through the C++ manual, which you can find here
+A class is a data type which is defined by the user, and allows for creating data members and functions specific for that class.
+By convention, each class in AliPhysics, AliRoot, and ROOT, is stored in its own **header** (.h) and **implementation** file, which have the same name as the class it defines (so later on, we will see that your analysis class, stored in a file 'AliAnalysisTaskMyTask', is called 'AliAnalysisTaskMyTask').

-**.... here the link to the c++ manual ....** and covers everything there is to know about C++, from the basics to more advanced topics.
+{% callout "C++ .... ?" %}
+If you have never heard of classes (or C++), it might be a good idea to go through a C++ manual, an excellent one, with plenty of hands-on examples, can be found here: [http://www.cplusplus.com/doc/tutorial/](http://www.cplusplus.com/doc/tutorial/).
+{% endcallout %}

-Classes are extended structures which contain both *variables* and *functions*, which are called *methods* as members.
-Often, variables must be *accessed* through these methods.
+Classes are extended structures which contain both **variables** and **functions** (which are called **methods**) as **members**.
+Often, variables must be **accessed** through these methods.
 This might sound a bit abstract, but it becomes much more clear when you look at in a small code example:

 ```cpp
     class Rectangle